Service: Prescribed Burning

-Restoration specialists at ILM recognize the importance of periodic fire and reintroduce fire in the form prescribed burns.
-Prescribed burns are set intentionally after considering the safety of people and property, ideal weather conditions, wind direction and smoke management and are confined to a predetermined area.
-Our staff are specially trained and certified to conduct prescribed burns and consider safety to be their number one priority.
+Restoration specialists at ILM recognize the importance of periodic fire and reintroduce fire in the form prescribed burnings.
+Prescribed burns in Illinois and Wisconsin are set intentionally after considering the safety of people and property, ideal weather conditions, wind direction and smoke management and are confined to a predetermined area.
+Our staff are specially trained and certified to conduct prescribed burns in Illinois and Wisconsin and consider safety to be their number one priority.

 How Does Prescribed Burning Help Native Ecosystems?

 Native grasses and wildflowers are adapted to survive fire.
 They have deep root systems that can grow several feet underground where the heat of the fire does not reach.
 This allows these plants to flourish once again following a fire event, taking advantage of the fresh nutrients introduced back into the soil to grow back stronger.
 This allows them to outcompete non-native weed populations and prevent them from taking over.